mmaaz-git/agentic-pbt/README.md

 ## Agent runner

 The `run.py` script is a wrapper around the agent to test multiple packages, in parallel.
 It is what was used in the paper.
 This script does not require any other requirements beyond the standard library (of course, you still need to have Claude Code installed).
+You need `python3` and `pip` to be in your `PATH`.

 Note that the runner operates at the *module* level.